cartesi/docs/cartesi-rollups/development/running-the-application.md

 NoNodo can run the application back-end as a sub-process.

-This option is helpful to keep the entire development in a single terminal.
-To use this option, pass the command to run the application after `--`.
+This option helps keep the entire development in a single terminal.
+To use it, pass the command to run the application after `--`.

 ```
 nonodo -- ./my-app